|Difficulty:|| Class 1 |

 |Trailhead:||Rock of Ages (S. Pick)|

 |County Sheriff:||San Miguel: 970-728-4442

+: The information contained in this report may not be accurate and should not be the only resource used in preparation for your climb.
+Failure to have the necessary experience, physical conditioning, supplies or equipment can result in injury or death.
 14ers.com and the author(s) of this report provide no warranties, either express or implied, that the information provided is accurate or reliable.
-By using information provided in this report you agree to indemnify and hold harmless 14ers.com and the report author(s) with respect to any claims and demands against them, including any attorney fees and expenses.
-Please read the 14ers.com Safety and Disclaimer pages for more information.
+By using the information provided, you agree to indemnify and hold harmless 14ers.com and the report author(s) with respect to any claims and demands against them, including any attorney fees and expenses.
+Please read the 14ers.com Safety